ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 ####Reserved Clusters

 Reserved clusters are production clusters of grade *Standard* or *Performance*.
-Their resources are pre-allocated and can be used only by them, and they make full use of their underlying cloud resources.
+Their resources are pre-allocated, and can be used only by them.
 Designed to run production systems with demanding workloads, these are the workhorses of the RavenDB Cloud.

 ---